Richard Branson: 1972–1980: Founding of Virgin Records

-1981–1987: Package holiday industries and Virgin Atlantic
+1981–1987: Package holiday industries, compilation albums, and Virgin Atlantic

 Branson's first successful entry into the airline industry was during a trip to Puerto Rico.
 His flight was cancelled, so he decided to charter his own plane the rest of the way and offered a ride to the rest of the stranded passengers for a small fee to cover the cost.

-In 1982, Virgin purchased the gay bar Heaven.
+In 1982, Virgin purchased the gay bar Heaven in London.
 In 1991, in a consortium with David Frost, Branson made an unsuccessful bid for three ITV franchises under the CPV-TV name.
 The early 1980s also saw his only attempt as a producer—on the novelty record "Baa, Baa, Black Sheep", by The Singing Sheep in association with Doug McLean and Grace McDonald, on which he was credited as "Jeff Mutton".
 The track consisted of samples of animal noises recorded at his aunt Claire Hoares' farm in Norfolk, set to a drum-machine-produced track and reached number 42 in the UK charts in 1982.

+In 1983, Now That's What I Call Music! emerged from Virgin Records offices as a compilation series.
+Collaborating with EMI, Peter Jamieson orchestrated the partnership on Branson's boat, leading to the concise and influential title "Now That's What I Call Music!," inspired by a Danish Bacon poster gifted to Simon Draper.
+Branson's introduction to the antique shop owned by Joan Templeman, played a pivotal role in his growing fascination with old signs and advertisements, ultimately shaping the collection.

 Branson formed Virgin Atlantic and Virgin Cargo in 1984.
 He formed Virgin Holidays in 1985.